indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 * Working directory is the home directory for a user `rocky` (`/home/rocky`)
 * Make sure you don't have an OpenNMS Horizon Core instance running

-Install the PostgreSQL repository and the development header files from the PostgreSQL major version you want to run in your environment.
+Install the PostgreSQL repository and the development header files from the major version you want to run in your environment.
 I use PostgreSQL 17 here as an example.

 Install the build dependencies